 Collect all the information you have about the ATV.
 If the ATV is yours, you need to collect all ownership documents, including a purchase and sale agreement and loan agreement (if applicable).
 Of course, make sure you have the accurate VIN.
 This identity number will contain both numbers and letters.

-Contact the owner of the ATV if you do not own the vehicle.
+Before making the trip to the DMV, contact the owner of the ATV, if you do not own the vehicle.
 You will need to get the owner's or borrower's consent to check the ATV title at the DMV.
 These documents are not a matter of public records, like property liens.
 It's best to have the owner come with you to the DMV.

-Contact the lien holder if the lien is not valid.
+This should reveal whether there's a lien on the ATV.
+If there is one and it's not valid, contact the lien holder.
 You will need a lien discharge for the DMV to remove this lien.

 Items you will need